 For example, when you look at the candle of June 1 (at the vertical line below marked Jun), you see that the day started at a price of 1.4125.
 During the day the price went as high as 1.4225, and as low as 1.4110.
 The day ended with the price at 1.4135.

 In past times, a bar was really equal to a day.
 The closing price was the price of the asset at 4 PM when the market closed, and the opening price was the first price next morning at 9:30 after the traders had contemplated their strategies all night.
-In modern times, assets are often traded online 24 hours a day, so there is no real opening and closing.
+In modern times, many assets are traded online 24 hours a day, so there is no real opening and closing.
 Due to the trading around the clock, you can see that in the above chart the closing price of one bar is usually almost identical with the opening price of the next bar.
-This can be different when an asset is mainly traded at a certain stock exchange and has little or no trading volume outside its business hours.
+This can be different when an asset is traded at a single stock exchange and has little or no trading volume outside its business hours.
 In that case, daily candles can have a gap between the close of a bar and the open of the next bar.

 Zorro's trading is based on ticks, bar periods, and time frames.
 In live trading, a tick is the arrival of a new price quote, which can happen many times per second.
 In the backtest, a tick is the smallest time unit of the historical price data, often 1 minute.
 The strategy script is run at the end of every bar period; it can also have a tick function that runs at every tick.
 Since ticks arrive rarely or not at all during weekends or holidays, and since Zorro allows bar periods down to a millisecond (for HFT simulation), bars can be much shorter than the distance between ticks.
 In such a case, the bar is extended by the multiple of the bar period until it contains at least one tick.
 Bars can also be artificially extended for skipping weekends, holidays, or market closure.
 The bar duration is always a multiple of the bar period.
 The time stamp associated to a bar is the current time at the end of the bar.
 When one bar ends, the next bar starts; there is no 'gap' between bars, even though the market may be closed during a bar or a part of it.